- What is DNS Tunneling

 - A real world domain, NameSilo works well and has free WHOIS privacy.

-- A VPS to run DNSCAT2 - Linode is cheap and works for this (see instructions below)
+- A VPS to run DNSCAT2 - Linode is cheap and works for this and this link will give you a $100 voucher (see instructions below)

 In order to tunnel data over DNS a real world domain must be used and the domains authoritivate name servers must be set to servers in your control.